marsdensoftware/aem-edge-forms-1/README.md

 [Gulp](https://gulpjs.com/) is use to compile `.scss` to `.css`, through various postcss plugins to support older browser and automate conversion of px value to rem.
 Tsx is use to compile `.ts` to `.js`.
 Only make changes in `.ts` and `.scss` files for development.

+### Block development

+- Block's name needs to be all lowercase
+- In Block's `.json` file, definitions id, models id and filters id needs to be the same name and lowercase.
+The exception of definitions title and definition plugins name

+### Updating content source

 1. Add a mountpoint in the `fstab.yaml`
 2. Add the [AEM Code Sync GitHub App](https://github.com/apps/aem-code-sync) to the repository
 3. Open the `{repo}` directory in your favorite IDE and start coding